Seeed-Studio/OPL_Eagle_Library/README.md

 # Seeed Fusion PCBA Open Parts Library: Component Library for Autodesk Eagle

-The Seeed Fusion Open Parts Libraries (OPL) and the associated component libraries are provided and maintained by the [Seeed Studio Fusion](https://www.seeedstudio.com/fusion.html) team and the wider community for the turnkey [Seeed Fusion PCB Assembly (PCBA) Service](https://www.seeedstudio.com/prototype-pcb-assembly.html).
+The Seeed Fusion Open Parts Libraries (OPL) and the associated component libraries are provided and maintained by the <b>[Seeed Studio Fusion](https://www.seeedstudio.com/fusion.html)</b> team and the wider community for the turnkey <b>[Seeed Fusion PCB Assembly (PCBA) Service](https://www.seeedstudio.com/prototype-pcb-assembly.html)</b>.
 The OPL is a catalog of over 10,000 locally sourced components that can reduce costs and cut the production time of turnkey PCB assembly to just 7 working days.
-Find out more about the [Seeed Fusion PCBA service](https://www.seeedstudio.com/fusion.html).
-The catalog of available parts can be found [here](https://www.seeedstudio.com/opl.html).
+Find out more about the <b>[Seeed Fusion PCBA service](https://www.seeedstudio.com/fusion.html)</b>.
+The catalog of available parts can be found <b>[here](https://www.seeedstudio.com/opl.html)</b>.

 To accelerate PCB design and make it much more convenient, Seeed Fusion has provided these component libraries for Eagle and KiCad.
 Prepared and scrutinized by our own engineers, these footprints can save you hours of design time and minimize potential production errors, so you can get on with PCB design with peace of mind.